 - There has been an increase of delayed physical maturation among boys, including lack of development of sexual organs.

 - Conversely, many girls today show signs of puberty, such as breast development and pubic hair, before the age of eight, and some even before the age of three.

 - Both of these abnormal conditions have been linked to the use of soy formulas as well as to exposure to “environmental estrogens” such as PCBs (polychlorinated biphenyls) and DDE (dichlorodiphenyldichloroethylene)a breakdown product of DDT.

 Would you want to knowingly expose your tiny infant to the dangers of soy formula?

-It seems that historically, Oriental cultures consumed mostly traditionally fermented soy products such as miso, tempeh, natto, shoyu and tamari.
+It seems that historically, Asian cultures consumed mostly traditionally fermented soy products such as miso, tempeh, natto, shoyu and tamari.
 (Tofu is not fermented, and falls into the dangerous soy foods category.)
 They consumed these soy foods in small amounts, as a condiment.

 - Soy foods account for only 1.5 percent of calories in the Chinese diet, researchers found.
 (1977 Chang KC)

 - The actual soybean consumed today is not the same one used by traditional Asian cultures.